Discovering and Explaining the Representation Bottleneck of DNNs

 \subsection{Investigation of the representation capacities}

-In the previous subsection, we introduce two losses, which force the DNN to encode interactions of different orders.
+In the previous subsection, we introduced two losses, which force the DNN to encode interactions of different orders.
 In this subsection, we investigate the representation capacities of such DNNs.
 Thus, we conducted experiments to train four types of DNNs.
-The first DNN was normally trained.
+The first type of DNN was normally trained.
 The other three types of DNNs were trained to mainly encode low-order, middle-order, and high-order interactions, respectively.
-Specifically, the second DNN was trained to penalize interactions of the $[0.7n,n]$-th orders by minimizing the $L^-$ loss with $\lambda_1 = 0, \lambda_2 = 1, r_1 = 0.7, r_2 = 1.0$.
-The third DNN was learned to boost interactions of the $[0.3n,0.7n]$-th orders by minimizing the $L^+$ loss with $\lambda_1 = 1, \lambda_2 = 0, r_1 = 0.3, r_2 = 0.7$.
-The fourth DNN was trained to penalize interactions of the $[0,0.5n]$-th orders by minimizing the $L^-$ loss with $\lambda_1 = 0, \lambda_2 = 1, r_1 = 0, r_2 = 0.5$.
-The second DNN, the third DNN, and the fourth DNN were termed \emph{the low-order DNN}, \emph{the middle-order DNN} and \emph{the high-order DNN}, respectively.
+Specifically, the second DNN was trained to penalize interactions of the $[0.7n,n]$-th orders by minimizing the $L^-(r_1,r_2)$ loss with $\lambda_1 = 0, \lambda_2 = 1, r_1 = 0.7, r_2 = 1.0$ \footnote{The parameter $\lambda_2$ was set as $0.1$ for VGG-16/19 networks trained on the Tiny-ImageNet dataset.}.
+The third DNN was learned to boost interactions of the $[0.3n,0.7n]$-th orders by minimizing the $L^+(r_1,r_2)$ loss with $\lambda_1 = 1, \lambda_2 = 0, r_1 = 0.3, r_2 = 0.7$.
+The fourth DNN was trained to penalize interactions of the $[0,0.5n]$-th orders by minimizing the $L^-(r_1,r_2)$ loss with $\lambda_1 = 0, \lambda_2 = 1, r_1 = 0, r_2 = 0.5$.
+The second DNN, the third DNN, and the fourth DNN were termed \textit{the low-order DNN}, \textit{the middle-order DNN} and \textit{the high-order DNN}, respectively.
 In experiments, we trained three versions of each DNN based on the above four settings.
-We applied architectures of AlexNet and VGG-16/19 architectures on the CIFAR-10 and the Tiny-ImageNet dataset.
+We applied architectures of AlexNet and VGG-16/19 on the CIFAR-10 and the Tiny-ImageNet dataset.

 Figure \ref{fig:control_interactions}(c) and Figure \ref{fig:investigate_appendix} (in the appendix) show that the trained DNNs successfully learned interactions as expected.
 In other words, interactions of the $[0.7n,n]$-th orders were penalized in the low-order DNN.
 Interactions of the $[0.3n,0.7n]$-th orders were boosted in the middle-order DNN.
 Interactions of the $[0,0.5n]$-th orders were penalized in the high-order DNN.